-By the age of 14, I was helping her run an after-school dance club, teaching groups of 90-plus young people.
-By 17, I was running classes by myself within I.L.E.A.
-(Inner London Education Authority) and gaining a wealth of performing arts experience under the leadership of Celia Greenwood, Weekend Arts College (WAC) London.
+By age 17, I was running classes by myself and gaining a wealth of performing arts experience under the leadership of Celia Greenwood, Weekend Arts College (WAC) London.

-Later, after getting a B.A.
-Honours in Performing Arts, I co-founded, (together with Jeanefer Jean-Charles, MBE), my own professional jazz dance company.
+After getting a B.A.
+Honours in Performing Arts I co-founded a jazz dance company.
 We toured the world and were recognised by the likes of Sadler’s Wells, Royal Festival Hall, Southbank Centre and the British Council.

 It is fair to say that I had quite a suppressed and strict Caribbean upbringing.
 Very much a voiceless experience, and this lack of voice was seriously impacting how I showed up (or not) as my learned behaviours clearly demonstrated.